covixx/Taskscape/README.md

 How to run:
 Download the script, and provide your API key and Page ID in the script.
+- To get your API key, create an Integration on Notion.
+- Then, Connect your page to your new Integration.

-Next, run the following command: PyInstaller --onefile screensaver.py
+Next, run the batch file.

-Rename the .exe produced to .src, and place it in your System32 folder.

-Finally, select screensaver in your Screensavers options.
+Once it's done, simply go to Screen Saver and select screensaver from the dropdown menu.

+Enjoy!